Taos Pueblo: Blue Lake

 Blue Lake, which the people of the Pueblo consider sacred, was included in this return of Taos land.
 The Pueblo notably involved non-native people in lobbying the federal government for the return of Blue Lake, as they argued that their unrestricted access to the lake and the surrounding region was necessary to ensure their religious freedom.
 The Pueblo's web site names the reacquisition of the sacred Blue Lake as the most important event in its history due to the spiritual belief that the Taos people originated from the lake.
-It is believed that their ancestors live there, and the Pueblos themselves only ascend the mountain twice a year.
+It is believed that their ancestors live there, and the Pueblos themselves only ascend the mountain for ceremonial purposes.Blue Lake serves as a vital economic foundation for this farming community, providing the main water supply that supports their agricultural activities, including corn cultivation, fruit growing, bean production, and livestock ranching with cattle and sheep.

 Architecture

 At the time of the Spaniards' initial contact, Hernando de Alvarado described the pueblo as having adobe houses built very close together and stacked five or six stories high.
 The homes became narrower as they rose, with the roofs of each level providing the floors and terraces for those above.

 The buildings at Taos originally had few windows and no standard doorways.
 Instead, access to rooms was through square holes in the roof that the people reached by climbing long, wooden ladders.
 Engelmann Spruce logs (or vigas) supported roofs that had layers of branches, grass, mud, and plaster covering them.
 The architecture and the building materials were well suited for the rigors of the environment and the needs of the people in the Taos Valley.

 The first Spanish-influenced architecture appeared in Taos Pueblo after Fray Francisco de Zamora came there in 1598 to establish a mission, under orders from Spanish Governor, Don Juan de Oñate.